Don’t Allow Fear to Destroy Your Peace

 Jesus was innocent of any crime.
 George Floyd was not.
 But the fact remains that neither deserved to die so violently at the hands of others.

-So I sit and contemplate how their deaths have impacted me.
+So, I sit and contemplate how their deaths have impacted me.
 As a professed Christian, I am called to emulate Jesus’ radical love in every aspect of my life.
-I mostly fail, but I keep trying and longing to be more like him in how I live my life.
+I mostly fail, but I keep trying and longing to be more like him and less like me.

 And George Floyd?
-I didn’t know him and likely never would have, nor would most of us, if not for witnessing his horrifying death on the daily news.
+I didn’t know him and likely never would have, nor would most of us, if not for witnessing his horrific death on the daily news.

 In those beautiful and poignant words of John Donne, “No man is an island; entire of itself…any man’s death diminishes me because I am involved in mankind.”